uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 One way to confirm that a movie is innovative in this area is if it has won an award for the graphics software.

-To show the basics of computer graphics, try putting a few objects in a particular arrangement (e.g. with the teapot sitting beside some cups), and explain the transforms needed to achieve this, showing the matrices needed.
+To show the basics of computer graphics, try putting a few objects in a particular arrangement (e.g. with the teapot sitting on an interesting table), and explain the transforms needed to achieve this, showing the matrices needed.

 Give simple examples of translation, scaling *and* rotation using your scene.